MicrosoftDocs/query-docs/query-languages/m/folder-files.md

 ## About

-Returns a table containing a row for each file found at the folder path, `path`, and subfolders.
+Returns a table containing a row for each file found in the folder `path` and all its subfolders.
 Each row contains properties of the file and a link to its content.
+The `options` parameter is currently intended for internal use only.